-Our team is fully accredited, with over 20 years of experience in the electrical industry.
+Our team is fully accredited, with over 80 years of combined experience in the electrical industry.

 On average replaced each year